 A Quick Way to Process Information

-Confirmation bias offers an efficient, if unreliable, way to process all the information we’re bombarded with daily.
+Confirmation bias offers an efficient if unreliable, way to process all the information we’re bombarded with daily.
 No one has the time to carefully go through all that information and form an unbiased conclusion.
 Sometimes there is a need a take the data at hand and process it quickly.
-Think of it as instinctual, an automatic reflex that has helped humans get out of harms way since we first appeared.
+Think of it as instinctual, an automatic reflex that has helped humans get out of harm’s way since we first appeared.
 Therefore, confirmation bias might not be correct, but it comes from a natural place.

 Protect the Ego

 Then there’s the less biological and more psychological cause of confirmation bias, ego.
 People don’t like to lose face or feel humbled by something.
 It messes with our self-esteem.
 Everyone wants to feel good about themselves.
 Even people who society would deem bad, who act criminally, without morals or ethics, very likely think of themselves as good people.
-We’re always the hero of our own story.
+We’re always the hero of our own stories.